its-saeed/zilliqa-rs-demo/README.md

 [env]
 CONTRACTS_PATH = {value = "contracts", relative = true}
 ```
 setting `relative` to `true` is crucial.
 Otherwise, your scilla contracts won't be transpiled to rust.
-Now, if build the project using `cargo build`, your HelloWorld.scilla gets converted to rust under the hood.
+Now, if you build the project using `cargo build`, your HelloWorld.scilla gets converted to rust under the hood.

 The generated code is something like this: